benny-png/benny-png/README.md

 - 🔭 I’m currently working on integrating Python into robotics
-- 🌱 I’m currently learning Java for app development
+- 🌱 I’m currently learning Q#, assembly & Java for app development
 - 👯 I’m looking to collaborate on ML projects using C and 🐉
 - 🤔 I’m looking for help with firmware & assembly programming
 - 💬 Ask me about technology and scientists